RicardoCoutinho/Pong4All/README.md

 The project's purpose is to develop a distributed system application with a P2P and/or client&server format.

+Basically, it's a 3D pong game for 2 to 4 players made in Unity3D with C# with a game tracker server made in Java.

 ## Collaborators
 [Ângelo Lopes][1], [Duarte Morais][2], [Leonel Peixoto][3] and Ricardo Coutinho.